Muslim conquest of Persia: Social problems

 Sasanian society was divided into four classes: priests, warriors, secretaries, and commoners.
 The latter formed the bulk of the population, served as its sole tax base, and remained its poorest class.

-At the climax of Khosrau II's ambitious Byzantine territory conquests in the Levant and much of Asia Minor, taxes rose dramatically, and most people could not pay.
+At the climax of Khosrow II's ambitious Byzantine territory conquests in the Levant and much of Asia Minor, taxes rose dramatically, and most people could not pay.
 Years of Sassanid-Byzantine wars had ruined trade routes and industry, the population's main income sources.
 The existing Sassanid administrative structure proved inadequate when faced with the combined demands of a suddenly expanded empire, economy, and population.
 Rapid turnover of rulers and increasing provincial landholder (dehqan) power further diminished the Sasanians.
 Over a period of fourteen years and twelve successive kings, the Sassanid Empire weakened considerably, and the power of the central authority passed into the hands of its generals.
 Even when a strong king emerged following a series of coups, the Sassanids never completely recovered.